AtakamaLLC/omen2/README.md

         # use an omen2-compatible schema, which is a semicolon-delimited create statement
         return """create table cars(id integer primary key, color text not null, gas_level double default 1.0);
                   create table doors(carid integer, type text, primary key (carid, type));"""

+        # alternatively, return a list of type-annotated classes derived from ObjBase

     def migrate(db, version):
         # you should create a migration for each version
         assert False

+# you don't have to codegen, you can also just derive from omen2.ObjBase
+# but you have to match your database system to the model one way or another
+# either manual, codegen, or dbgen
 MyOmen.codegen()

 # assuming this is example.py